How Long Does Ketamine Stay in Your System

 • Educate clients about the risk

-• Notify the client of how ketamine interacts with body systems and how long it stays in the body systems
+• Notify the client of how ketamine interacts with body systems and how long it stays in the body and system

 Up to 100% of Costs Covered by Insurance – Call Now!